ElegantEngineeringTech/laravel-media/README.md

      */
     'queue_overlapping' => [
         /**
-         * Release value must be longer than the longest conversion job that might run
+         * The release value should be longer than the longest conversion job that might run
-         * Default is: 1 minute, increase it if you jobs are longer */
+         * Default is: 1 minute.
+Increase it if your jobs are longer.
+         */
         'release_after' => 60,
         /**
-         * Expire value allow to forget a lock in case of the job failed in a unexpected way *
+         * The expire value allows you to forget a lock in case of an unexpected job failure *
          * @see https://laravel.com/docs/10.x/queues#preventing-job-overlaps
          */